 Error Possible Cause Corrective Action The gain adjustments were not successfully completed.
+Machine vibration occurs or the positioning completion signal is not stable when the Servomotor stops.
+Increase the setting of the positioning completed width (Pn522).
+Change the mode from 2 to 3.
+If machine vibration occurs, suppress the vibration with the anti-resonance control adjustment and the vibration suppression function.
 An error occurred during calculation of the moment of inertia.
 Refer to the following section for troubleshooting information.
 Positioning was not completed within approximately 10 seconds after position adjustment was completed.
 The positioning completed width is too narrow or proportional control is being used.
 Increase the setting of the positioning completed width (Pn522).
 Set V_PPI to 0 in the servo command output signals (SVCMD_IO).